-Our Company is externally managed by our Advisor pursuant to the terms and conditions of that certain Amended and Restated Management Agreement, dated July 1, 2016, by and between the Company and the Advisor (the "Management Agreement").
-Because the Management Agreement provides that our Advisor is responsible for managing our affairs, our executive officers, who are all employees of our Advisor or its affiliates, do not receive cash compensation directly from us for serving as our executive officers.
+Prior to July 9, 2020, our Company was externally managed by IAM, our Former Advisor, pursuant to the terms and conditions of that certain Amended and Restated Management Agreement, dated July 1, 2016, by and between the Company and our Former Advisor (the "Prior Management Agreement").
+On July 9, 2020, we completed a management internalization transaction (the "Internalization") pursuant to which we acquired all of the outstanding shares of capital stock of the parent company of our Former Advisor, resulting in our Former Advisor becoming one of our subsidiaries.
+Because we were subject to the Prior Management Agreement as of December 31, 2019, our executive officers did not receive cash compensation directly from us in 2019 for serving as our executive officers.

-Our Advisor or its affiliates pay all cash compensation of our executive officers.
-We pay our Advisor a management fee pursuant to the Management Agreement, and our Advisor uses the proceeds from the management fee in part to pay compensation to our officers and the Advisors' other employees who perform services for us.
+Our Former Advisor or its affiliates paid all of the cash compensation of our executive officers in 2019.
+We paid our Former Advisor a management fee pursuant to the Prior Management Agreement, and our Former Advisor used the proceeds from the management fee in part to pay compensation to our officers and the Former Advisor's other employees who performed services for us.

-Except for a portion of Mr. Barber's salary in 2018 and 2017, we do not reimburse our Advisor for any of our named executive officers' (NEOs") salaries or cash bonuses, but rather the Advisor compensates our NEOs out of its overall revenue stream, including the management fees that we pay to our Advisor.
-Our Management Agreement does not require that any specified amount or percentage of the management fees that we pay to our Advisor be allocated to our NEOs compensation.
-Based on discussions with our Advisor, we estimate that the aggregate amount of our NEO's total 2019 salaries and cash bonuses that may reasonably be associated with the management fees that we paid to our Advisor for 2019 was approximately \$1.7 million, representing approximately 30% of approximately \$5.7 million in management fees we paid to our Advisor.
+Except for a portion of Mr. Barber's salary in 2017 and 2018, we did not reimburse our Former Advisor for any of our NEOs salaries or cash bonuses, but rather the Former Advisor compensated our NEOs out of its overall revenue stream, including the management fees that we paid to our Former Advisor.
+Our Prior Management Agreement did not require that any specified amount or percentage of the management fees that we paid to our Former Advisor be allocated to our NEOs' compensation.
+Based on discussions with our Former Advisor, we estimate that the aggregate amount of our NEOs' total 2019 salaries and cash bonuses that may reasonably be associated with the management fees that we paid to our Former Advisor for 2019 was approximately \$1.7 million, representing approximately 30% of approximately \$5.7 million in management fees we paid to our Former Advisor.
 Of this \$1.7 million, we estimate that approximately 84% represented fixed compensation (i.e. salaries and benefits) and the remaining 16% represented variable compensation (i.e. discretionary cash bonuses).

-Although we do not directly pay our NEOs any cash compensation, we do directly pay our NEOs non-cash compensation through equity incentive awards with time-based and performance-based vesting terms.
+Although we did not directly pay our NEOs any cash compensation, we did directly pay our NEOs non-cash compensation through equity incentive awards with time-based and performance-based vesting terms.
 The primary objectives of our equity incentive plans are to align pay with performance while at the same time attracting and retaining high-quality, talented executives.